Playmates Centre 56

 The progress of all children is monitored and reviewed regularly and shared with parents using our online learning journey system.
 We measure progress using; the EYFS assessment guidance, Learning Journals, observations, sensory play and small group work.
-Each child is assigned a key carer who will be responsible for liaising with parents to establish children's starting points, observing, assessing and planning appropriate and stimulating activities for the child’s age and stage of development and that are based on children's individual and unique interests to support them to make progress in all areas of learning and development.
+Each child is assigned a key carer who will be responsible for liaising with parents to establish children's starting points, observing, assessing and planning appropriate and stimulating activities for the child’s age and stage of development that are based on children's individual and unique interests to support them to make progress in all areas of learning and development.

 Key carers and the settings SENCO can also support you and your family to access specialist services if required.

 - How will the curriculum be matched to my child's needs?

 The setting organises the key groups according to chronological age, this ensures activities are more likely to be age and stage appropriate to the children within that group.
 The curriculum is adapted to meet a child's individual needs and interests and based on what parents have observed at home also.

 - What specialist services and expertise can be accessed by the setting?